G0MWT, GX0MWT, GB5HF, GB100MWT

 The DXepedition was organised by the Five Star DXers Association.
 (FSDXA).
 The mission of FSDXA was to provide amateurs around the world with the opportunity for a least one contact with the station.

 Don gave a run down of the equipment used and showed pictures of a container with 6 tonnes before being shipped.

-After the break Murray, G6JYB brought us up todate with the latest on the Ofcom situation.
-He described the number of Ofcom papers which had been issued & said that CARS had submitted a Marintime Response along with a personal one from John, G8DET.
-See Ofcom sub-page & Marintime page for details.
+After the break Murray, G6JYB brought us uptodate with the latest on the Ofcom situation.
+He described the number of Ofcom papers which had been issued and said that CARS had submitted a Maritime Response along with a personal one from John, G8DET.
+See Ofcom sub-page & Maritime page for details.

 The reason for responding to the shipping consultation document was that it is thought to shadow that which will be issued later in May for the Radio Amateurs.

 Although it was a long meeting all agreed it was another "good CARS event".